aidenchia/dapp/README.md

 * truffle is a framework for building, deploying, testing applications on Ethereum
 * Ganache is a personal blockchain which you can use to run tests, execute commands, and inspect state
 * useful library to work with strings in solidity: https://github.com/Arachnid/solidity-stringutils
+* how to import and use solidity libraries: https://medium.com/@jeancvllr/solidity-tutorial-all-about-libraries-762e5a3692f9
 * `truffle console` to interact with blockchain
 * `truffle migrate --reset` to reset contract address.
 Contracts cannot be updated on the blockchain, migration just points to new address
 * `web3.eth.getAccounts()` to get all account addresses